grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 Grafana Mimir ingester push and read circuit breakers come with one different default configuration: the maximum duration of a request before it triggers a timeout.
 The default values are two seconds (`2s`) for push requests, and thirty seconds (`30s`) for read requests.
 You can configure these settings via the `-ingester.push-circuit-breaker.request-timeout` and `-ingester.read-circuit-breaker.request-timeout` settings.
-Circuit breakers use these timeouts only internally, and never report them as errors.
+Circuit breakers use these timeouts internally and never report them as errors.

 ## Grafana Mimir Ingester circuit breakers metrics